 The one case that did very poorly was interesting to study in more detail.
 The user is a single individual with low income and assets.
 The algorithm extends the RRIF withdrawals over the whole retirement period, while the original run prioritized spending from that account early.
 In the original run the TDA account was exhausted early, leading to higher taxes early in retirement, but then to a very low tax rate such that the user was able to collect GIS on top of OAS later in retirement, leaving an after-tax estate in today’s dollars of $56,300 versus $7,700 for the “optimized” run (the algorithm does not yet consider the GIS clawback, we’re working on it).
 Of course, we only show the best of the two alternatives.

 We will continue working on bringing you additional optimizers to making the MoneyReadyApp even smarter, allowing you to plan and make financial decisions based on solid theory applied to your specific situation.
-For example the WITHDRAWAL OPTIMIZER uses your inputs on your when to start CPP and OAS.
-You can change those dates and re-optimize, but we are also implemented an automatic CPP/OAS optimizer.
+For example the WITHDRAWAL OPTIMIZER uses your inputs for when to start CPP and OAS.
+You can change those dates and re-optimize, but we have also implemented an automatic CPP/OAS optimizer.
 For the younger crowd not so close to retirement, whose current problems are to determine where best to save, we are working on these problems also.
 These are all hard problems, when done accurately.

 I will continue to monitor and attempt to improve the optimization as more users join the MoneyReadyApp.
 The app is free to try and you get 3 free runs of the TIME MACHINE.
 However the MoneyReadyApp WITHDRAWAL OPTIMIZER does require a paid subscription (our only source of support to keep the app running), and we hope you will support our efforts to bring you the most comprehensive, accurate, and now smartest financial planning app for all Canadians.